 Nancy’s poems have been widely published and anthologised, and broadcast on BBC R3 and R4.
-Her first poetry collection, Disko Bay, is published by Enitharmon Press.
+Her first poetry collection, Disko Bay, published by Enitharmon Press, was shortlisted for the Forward Prize for Best First Collection 2016 and the Michael Murphy Memorial Prize 2017.
 Carol Ann Duffy writes ‘Disko Bay is a beautiful debut from a deft, dangerous and dazzling new poet writing from the furthest reaches of both history and climate change.’

 Some recent publications are listed below.